elvis-onobo/quotes-api/READme.md

 ## Endpoints

 To make calls to the API endpoint, you would need a rest client like Postman, Insomnia or Thunder Client on VSCode.
+Also, I would normally host documented APIs on Postman, but again, they have been documented here for ease and accessibility.

 Also, for ease, the API collection has been included with the project.
 You can find it at the root directory of the project.
 It is named **thunder-collection_sbsc.json**.